rakuten-team2-django/rakuten-team2-project/README.md

 - what is this app

-  - this app is to recomment reasonable items for 20's, since they don't have much money like adults.
+  - this app is to recommend reasonable items for 20's, since they don't have much money like adults.
   - so, offring exclusive discounts and promotions to 20's might increase users invovement, to purchase, and sales.

 - app function